Hunsterson: Governance

 Hunsterson is administered by Doddington and District Parish Council, which also includes the parishes of Blakenhall, Bridgemere, Checkley cum Wrinehill, Doddington and Lea.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.
 Hunsterson falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Edward Timpson since a by-election in 2008.

+Hunsterson was formerly a township in the parish of Wybunbury, from 1866 Hunsterson was a civil parish in its own right, on 1 April 2023 the parish was abolished to form "Doddington and District".

 Geography and transport

 The area is relatively flat with an average elevation of around 70 metres.
 The civil parish is predominantly rural, with the major land use being agricultural.
 Part of Doddington Park falls within the north east of the parish, including an unnamed lake south east of Pepperstreet Moss.
 Landscaped in the 18th century by Capability Brown, the park is listed at grade II by the National Register of Historic Parks and Gardens.
 There several areas of mixed woodland, particularly in the north east of the parish, including Black Covert, Chapel Wood, Pepperstreet Moss, The Reeds and part of Birchenhill Wood.
 Ridley's Pool lies within Chapel Wood, and numerous small meres and ponds are scattered across the parish.
 Birchall Brook forms part of the southern boundary, and several unnamed brooks run through the parish.